TechieTeee/TechieTeee/README.md

   - Backend Optimization
   - Data Visualization
   - Data Dashboards
-  - API Development and Monitoring
+  - API Development and Performance Monitoring

 ✨ I’m looking to collaborate on projects that help to democratize web 3 and data products for the masses ✨